resceince/rescience.github.io/about.md

 ### Reach us!

 Message us on the facebook page if you'ld like to know any more informaton!
-If you like our work, subscribe on youtube and share!
+If you like our work, subscribe on youtube and do share our work.